debaai/SensorischLandschap/README.md

 # Sensorisch Landschap
-Pulbic github repository for the project Sensorisch Landschap, containing firmware, hardware designs,data and analysis scripts.
+Public github repository for the project Sensorisch Landschap, containing firmware, hardware designs,data and analysis scripts.
 More information about the project can be found on www.sensorischlandschap.nl

 ## sensors
 The 'sensors' folder contains firmware and hardware developed in this project